If your application requires customized concurrency, you can modify the concurrency limit for your Autonomous Database MEDIUM service.

 Thus, in this example using the MEDIUM service supports an application with up to 126 concurrent queries with DOP of 4.
 If you only need 50 concurrent queries and you want a higher DOP you can decrease the concurrency limit and thus increase the DOP.
 To do this, set the MEDIUM service concurrency limit to 50.
 When you change the concurrency limit the system calculates and sets the DOP based on the concurrency limit you select and the number of OCPUs.
 For this example, with the concurrency limit set to 50, the new DOP is 12.

-Console or using the PL/SQL package
+using the PL/SQL package

-- Click Set Resource Management Rules.
+- On the Database Actions Launchpad, under Administration, click Set Resource Management Rules.

 - On the Set Resource Management Rules page, select the Concurrency limit tab.